 What happens if I'm late for a performance?

-Check your ticket for the curtain time, and check the parking and directions section of our website for updates on street closures.
-Please allow ample time for traffic and parking conditions.
+Check your ticket for the curtain time and please allow ample time for traffic and parking conditions.
 Out of consideration for the performers and other members of the audience, we observe a "no late seating" policy.
 Those arriving after the performance has begun will be seated at an appropriate pause or at intermission.
 There are television monitors in the foyer so that patrons won’t miss any of the production while waiting to be seated.
 We do not offer refunds or exchanges for latecomers.

 What time should I arrive for a performance?

 Arrive early to ensure all your needs are met.
 The doors open at 6 p.m. for 7:30 p.m. performances and at Noon for 2 p.m. performances.
 Forty-five minutes before each performance an Opera Insights talk will be given to educate the audience on the opera they are about to see.
 Be sure to pre-order your drinks at the bar so they will be ready for pick up during intermission.